Waseem49/Ombd-C/README.md

 <h3 align="center"><a href="https://ombd-c-waseem49.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
 <br />
 <br />
 "Discover and organize your favorite movies with our OMDb app!
 Easily search for movies, explore detailed information, and add them to your personalized favorites list.
-Whether you're a movie enthusiast or looking for your next watch, our app lets you curate your own collection.
+Whether you're a movie enthusiast or looking for your next watch, our app lets you curate your collection.
 Seamlessly navigate your favorite movies in one place, making it a breeze to keep track of the films you love.
-Experience the joy of movie discovery and create your own watchlist today!"
+Experience the joy of movie discovery and create your watchlist today!"
 <br />
 <br />